rachel-carvalho/yext-ruby-v2/docs/LocationsApi.md

 v = "v_example" # String | A date in `YYYYMMDD` format

 opts = {
-  language: "en", # String | Only categories that apply to this language will be returned.
+  language: "en", # String | Only categories that apply to this language will be returned.  **Example:** en
-  country: "us" # String | Only categories that apply in this country will be returned.
+  country: "US" # String | Only categories that apply in this country will be returned.  **Example:** US }
-}

 begin